aconbere/anders.conbere.org/content/blog/a-quick-guide-to-black-and-white-film-development.md

 - Wash (5min)
     - Open tank, remove funnel, let sink run gentely into the tank for the full time
 - Photo-flo (1min)
+    - Fill tank to top of spool with distilled water
-    - Add photo-flo to tank
+    - Add 1ml of photo-flo
     - Agitate: Gentle inversions for 1 minute
 - Hang to dry